whosonfirst/go-whosonfirst-readwrite-github/README.md

 # go-whosonfirst-readwrite-github

+## Important

+This is work in progress and should be considered to work "until it doesn't".
+Things may change still.

 ## Example

-### Deprecating one or more Who's On First records
+### Deprecating one or more Who's On First records (using the GitHub API)

+_Note the use of the `github.com/tidwall/sjson` package which is not part of this package._

 ```
 package main